octoenergy/octoenergy.github.io/_posts/2016-05-05-django-elb-health-checks.markdown

 1. CircleCI, our continuous integration service, packages up the application when the tests pass on master and uploads the tarball to Atlas.

-2. Atlas then employs Packer with a set of uploaded configuration (eg Puppet manifests and modules) to create a new Amazon Machine Image (AMI).
+2. Atlas then employs Packer with a set of uploaded configuration (e.g. Puppet manifests and modules) to create a new Amazon Machine Image (AMI).

 3. Atlas then deploys this AMI into production using Terraform.
 Terraform brings